Government of Ukraine: Duties and authority

 The Cabinet issues resolutions and orders that are mandatory for execution.
 Normative legal acts of the Cabinet, ministries, and other central bodies of executive power are subject to registration.
 Failure to register invalidates the act. (see Article 117) The Cabinet also possesses the power of legislative initiative and may introduce its own bills to the Verkhovna Rada.
 The members of Cabinet and deputy ministers may be present at the sessions of the parliament and participate in discussions.
 Every year no later than 15 September the Cabinet submits a bill on the State Budget of Ukraine to the Verkhovna Rada.

 The sessions of the Cabinet are considered plenipotentiary if more than a half of the Cabinet's members participate in them.
 In case if a minister cannot participate at the sessions they may be replaced by a deputy with a consultative capacity.
 On propositions of other members of the Cabinet a consultative capacity may be awarded to other participants who allowed at the sessions of the Cabinet.
 Over the sessions presides the Prime Minister of Ukraine, while in his(hers) absent – the First Vice Prime Minister.

 The decisions of the Cabinet are adopted by the majority of the Cabinet's composition.
 In case of votes equality the vote of the Prime Minister is considered to be decisive.

-Heads of regional government (including Presidential representative of Ukraine in Crimea) are appointed by the President of Ukraine on the submission of the Cabinet of Ministers for the term of office of the Head of the State.
+Heads of regional government (including the Presidential representative of Ukraine in Crimea) are appointed by the President of Ukraine on the submission of the Cabinet of Ministers for the term of office of the Head of the State.

 Appointment and dismissal

-The Verkhovna Rada (Ukraine's parliament) has five days to approve the Prime Minister after the President proposes a candidate.
+The Verkhovna Rada has five days to approve the Prime Minister after the President proposes a candidate.
 A vote in Parliament is required to approve or dismiss any government minister.
 The President or one-third of members of parliament can initiate a vote of no confidence, but only once in a parliament session.

 The entire Cabinet has to be dismissed following the Prime Minister's resignation.
-But a Cabinet's resignation cannot be considered within a year of the Cabinet's approval of its program of activities, meaning a Cabinet dismissal can not done in its first year of existence.
+But a Cabinet's resignation cannot be considered within a year of the Cabinet's approval of its programme of activities, meaning a Cabinet dismissal can not done in its first year of existence.

 The President can order the Cabinet to carry out its duties for up to 60 days until a new Cabinet begins to work.

-The composition of Cabinet is determined by the Parliament of Ukraine on the petition of the Prime Minister of Ukraine (with exception of Minister of Defence and Minister of Foreign Affairs, which candidates are proposed by the President).
-The legislation on Labor and State Service do not cover regulations of Cabinet's members.
+The composition of Cabinet is determined by the Parliament of Ukraine on the petition of the Prime Minister (with exception of Minister of Defence and Minister of Foreign Affairs, which candidates are proposed by the President).
+The legislation on Labour and State Service do not cover regulations of Cabinet's members.
 Positions of Cabinet of Ministers are political and are regulated by the Constitution of Ukraine and the Law of Ukraine on the Cabinet of Ministers of Ukraine.

 The Verkhovna Rada terminates the powers of members of parliament appointed to the Cabinet of Ministers.